rossbrandon/rossbrandon.dev/content/posts/designing-data-systems-with-visibility.md

     - Any relevant metadata that a downstream system's ingestion may filter on such as if an image is marked as public/private
 - Document detailed metadata by id
 - Error states in aggregate (and by document id if possible -- this can be expensive depending on data size)
   - Ex.
-Failed to send 23581 notifications for Tenant 1 to message broker due to network error
+Failed to send 23581 notifications from the event collector to the message broker due to network error

 *Bonus*